billsix/cprogrammingbook/doc/04-Functions.rst

 converted to double first.
 The critical point is that if no prototype had been seen, C would assume that the programmer had meant to pass an int and an int is what would be passed.
-The Standard simply notes that this results in undefined behavior, which is as understated as saying that catching rabies is unfortunate.
-This is a very serious error and has led to many, many problems in Old C programs.
+The C89 Standard simply notes that this results in undefined behavior, which is as understated as saying that catching rabies is unfortunate.
+This is a very serious error and has led to many, many problems in pre-C89 programs.

 The conversion of int to double could be done because the compiler had seen a prototype for the function and